-The administrator or designee will determine if the student's infraction requires OSS and the amount of time suspended.
+Mrs. Keirns or designee will determine if the student's infraction requires OSS and the amount of time suspended.

-- The administrator or designee will contact parents - A Discipline Referral Form will be completed - The student will be picked up as soon as possible or as requested - Upon returning, the student will have a conference with the administrator/designee or LMSW before returning to class - Student will have to earn his/her way back to full privilege status
+- Mrs. Keirns or designee will contact parents - A Discipline Referral Form will be completed - The student will be picked up as soon as possible or as requested - Upon returning, the student will have a conference with Mrs. Keirns, designee, or Miss Fooshee before returning to class - Student will have to earn his/her way back to full privilege status